DHARMA FRIENDS

 Founder and Director

 Megan Mook holds a Master’s in Buddhist Studies and is a long-term student of both Tibetan Buddhism and yoga.
-Megan has lived and studied in traditional monastic environments all over the world, thoroughly immersing herself in the practice of Buddhism, yoga, and natural healing.
-A member of the Tibetan Translators Guild of New York, Megan has worked on Tibetan scriptural translations with Dr. Robert Thurman and Dr. Lozang Jamspal, a Tibetan Lama with whom Megan studied and traveled for several years.
+A member of the Tibetan Translators Guild of New York, Megan has studied Tibetan translation with Dr. Robert Thurman and Dr. Lozang Jamspal, a Tibetan Lama with whom Megan studied and traveled for several years.
 The heart of Megan’s teaching is tender-hearted clarity, accessed through compassion and embodied awareness.
 Megan regularly offers Buddhist philosophy classes and meditation retreats, and leads international Buddhist pilgrimages for Tricycle Buddhist Review.
 MeganMook.com

 • Host and Teacher